tanistheta/tanistheta/README.md

 ## currently

-- Expanding Entropic Fingerprint: 3 → 9 repos, deeper statistical analysis, MSR paper direction
+- Expanding Entropic Fingerprint: 3 → 9 repos, deeper statistical analysis
 - DSA on Neetcode 150 in C++
 - Exploring pitch entropy in music as a second entropy-based research thread